I offer XF, F, M, B, 1.1, and 1.5 nib points in polished stainless steel and gold plated finished.

 Jowo 5 and 6 nibs available in polished and gold tone.
 Black oxide has been discontinued, and I’m not torching nibs anymore b/c it doesn’t take well.

-I will only install Bock nibs if you specifically request them.
+I only install Bock 6 nibs on some pens, or if you specifically request them.
 Otherwise all my pens will use Jowo.

-I can only supply you with Bock 380/#8 nibs, but if you have your own threaded nib unit I’m happy to install it in your pen.
+I can only supply you with Bock 380/#8 nibs and Magna Carta #8 steel nibs, but if you have your own threaded nib unit I’m happy to install it in your pen.
+The Bock and Magna Carta #8 nibs have the same housing, and are interchangeable as long as you have room in the cap for the longer MC nib.

 Jowo Line widths on Rhodia 7mm lined paper.